NCAA Division I: Division I in ice hockey

 Some sports, most notably ice hockey and men's volleyball, have completely different conference structures that operate outside of the normal NCAA sports conference structure.

 As ice hockey is limited to a much smaller number of almost exclusively Northern schools, there is a completely different conference structure for teams.
 These conferences feature a mix of teams that play their other sports in various Division I conferences, and even Division II and Division III schools.
 For most of the early 21st century, there was no correlation between a team's ice hockey affiliation and its affiliation for other sports, with the exception of the Ivy League's hockey-playing schools all being members of the ECAC.
 For example, before 2013, the Hockey East men's conference consisted of one ACC school, one Big East school, four schools from the America East, one from the A-10, one CAA school, and two schools from the D-II Northeast-10 Conference, while the Central Collegiate Hockey Association (CCHA) and Western Collegiate Hockey Association (WCHA) both had some Big Ten representation, plus Division II and III schools.
 Also, the divisional structure is truncated, with the Division II championship abolished in 1999.

 The Metro Atlantic Athletic Conference ceased its sponsorship of the sport in 2003, with the remaining members forming Atlantic Hockey.
 For the next decade, no regular all-sport conferences sponsored ice hockey.

 Starting with the 2013–14 season, Division I men's hockey experienced a major realignment.
 The Big Ten Conference began to sponsor ice hockey, and their institutions withdrew their membership from the WCHA and CCHA.
 Additionally, six other schools from those conferences withdrew to form the new National Collegiate Hockey Conference at the same time.
 The fallout from these moves led to the demise of the original CCHA, two more teams entering the NCHC, and further membership turnover in the men's side of the WCHA.

 Women's hockey was largely unaffected by this realignment.
-The Big Ten still has only four members with varsity women's hockey (full members Michigan and Michigan State only ice men's teams, as does hockey-only member Notre Dame), with six teams required under conference bylaws for official sponsorship.
+The Big Ten still has only four members with varsity women's hockey (full members Michigan and Michigan State only sponsor men's hockey, as does hockey-only member Notre Dame), with six teams required under conference bylaws for official sponsorship.
 As a result, the only changes in women's hockey affiliations in the 2010–14 period occurred in College Hockey America, which saw two schools drop the sport and three new members join.

 The next significant realignment took place after the 2020–21 season, when seven of the 10 then-current men's members of the WCHA left to form a revived CCHA, which in turn led to the demise of the men's side of the WCHA.

 Conferences

-Accurate for the current 2025–26 season.
+Accurate for the upcoming 2026–27 season.